Scope of This Guide

 This guide explains the format, syntax, and best practices for creating pipeline configuration files in Pipelines DSL.
 The guide also covers how to use the DSL to control the provisioning of runtime containers to build nodes where the steps of a pipeline will execute.

-In general, this guide does not cover how to operate Pipelines in the user interface of the JFrog Platform Deployment.
-That information is covered in the Working with Pipelines section of the User Guide:
+Note that this guide does not cover how to operate Pipelines in the user interface of the JFrog Platform Deployment.
+That information is covered in the following sections of the User Guide:

 How to add, manage, and view Pipelines integrations, pipeline sources, node pools and nodes in the JPD.

 These management facilities are available only to those with administrator user permissions.
 Other users may only view what has been configured by an administrator, limited by user restrictions.

 How to view and run pipelines loaded in the JPD, as well as examine their run history and logs.

 These facilities are available to all users, and limited to the pipeline sources assigned to each user.